 As we think about the importance of women in history, it is certainly essential to examine how historical shifts can change our understandings of the past.
 Because of our missteps in the past, today, we recognize the importance of women scientists more so than ever before.
 And as a result, young women everywhere are growing up with more female scientists as role models.

-From the Bio Archives: This article was originally published in March 2016.
+From the Bio Archives: This article was originally published March 28, 2016.